BersisSe/feather/README.md

 ## Contributing

-PRs welcome!
+PRs are welcome!
-If you’ve got ideas or bugs, please [open an issue]([https://github.com/BersisSe/feather/issues) or submit a pull request.
+If you have ideas or bugs, please [open an issue]([https://github.com/BersisSe/feather/issues) or submit a pull request.

 ```bash
 # Getting started with dev